Resumes, Cover Letters, and Professional Correspondence

 The personal statement and statement of purpose are very similar.
 Both want you to write about the particular program and why you want to apply there, and why you want to study that field and go to grad school at all.
 In a statement of purpose, you would talk more about the research you want to do/projects you want to work on, and in a personal statement, it is more about why you want to study that discipline and your motivation for applying to grad school.
 The important thing is to read the directions each school gives you though, and answer it using their prompts.
 Research the school and give specifics about what makes that school right for you.
 They want to know why you are applying to their school, not just this kind of program.
 For many research-based programs (especially PhD programs), they want you to name the specific professor(s) with which you would like to work.

-Along with resumes and cover letters, there are a few other documents you will need to know how to write as a professional: inquiry letters, thank you notes and decision letters.
+Along with resumes and cover letters, there are a few other documents you will need to know how to compose: inquiry letters, thank you notes, and decision letters.

 Inquiry letters are usually written as you work to expand your network, perhaps to ask an Arts & Sciences alumnus/a for an informational interview, for example.
 The letter should be shorter than a cover letter, but offer similar information.
 You should talk about how you found the alum and why you’re interested in talking with them, tell them about yourself and your career-related activities and attach your resume.
 Your request should also talk about what you would like to accomplish by talking to them.
 Industry knowledge?
 Daily life in their position?
 A tour of their workplace?
 Finally, you should request a meeting and be specific about your availability.
 Another type of inquiry letter is written when you want to ask for an internship or a position when none has been advertised.
 This letter is similar, but includes more about your qualifications and your interest in the company or organization.
 See a sample letter here.